 - do not overtighten, tighten screws very carefully - do not clean glass when hot - do not use abrasive cleaners on glass - 6.
-The area where boost combustion air enters the firebox must be kept clear of excessive ash buildup which will block air flow.
+The area where boost combustion air enters the

+- firebox must be kept clear of excessive ash buildup which will block air flow.
 This area is at the front of the firebox. - 7.
 Do not store wood within heater installation clearances, or within the space required for fuel loading and ash removal.
 Keep the area around the heater clean and free of loose combustibles, furniture, newspapers, etc. - 8.
-Establish a routine for the fuel, woodburning and firing technique.
-Check daily for creosote buildup until experience shows how often you need to clean to be safe. - 9.
+If gold door requires cleaning, use mild soap and water only.
+Use of abrasive cleaners will void warranty.
+9. Establish a routine for the fuel, woodburning and firing technique.
+Check daily for creosote buildup until experience shows how often you need to clean to be safe. - 10.
 Be aware that the hotter the fire, the less creosote is deposited.
-Weekly cleaning may be necessary in mild weather, even though monthly cleaning is usually enough in the coldest months when burning rates are higher. - 10.
+Weekly cleaning may be necessary in mild weather, even though monthly cleaning is usually enough in the coldest months when burning rates are higher. - 11.
 Instruct all members of your family on the safe operation of the heater.
 Ensure they have enough knowledge of the entire system if they are expected to operate it.
 Stress the section on chimney fires and the importance of following the steps outlined "In Case of Chimney Fire".